Ecommerce Lending

 When SBA won't,Flex will.

-Speed-first institutional and private credit from $750K to $10M for buyers who don't fit inside SBA: foreign operators, roll-ups, holdcos, and speed-critical closes where every day of exclusivity matters.
+Institutional and private credit from $1M to $5M for buyers who don't fit inside SBA: green card holders, roll-ups and holdcos, complex structures, and speed-critical closes where every day of exclusivity matters.

 Check size on senior and unitranche